Fatal Labyrinth: Gameplay

-On each level of the labyrinth, weapons, armor, magic rings, and other items are found, which can be equipped or thrown.
-Melee weapons include axes, swords and polearms (although the length of the weapon determines its characteristics).
-Short weapons (axes, short swords) are more powerful, but less accurate while longer weapons (broadswords, polearms) usually hit for less damage, but are more accurate.
+On each level of the labyrinth, weapons, armor, magic rings, and other items are discovered, which can be equipped or thrown.
+Melee weapons include axes, swords and polearms (although the length of the weapon determines its attributes).
+Short weapons (axes, short swords) are stronger, but less accurate while longer weapons (broadswords, polearms) usually hit for less damage, but are more accurate.
 Bows and shurikens are included for projectile combat.
 Body armor, helmets and shields can also be found.
 The effects of magic rings vary from powering-up the hero to using them as magical throwing projectiles.

-Fatal Labyrinth also has a wide variety of other items, including scrolls, canes and potions.
+Fatal Labyrinth also has a variety of other items, including scrolls, canes and potions.
 A key part of the game revolves around identifying which of these items benefit the character and which ones have curses.
-Sometimes throwing these items can cause projectile damage.
+Throwing these items can sometimes cause projectile damage.
 After defeating monsters, the hero levels-up and gains health points, increased attack power and receives a better title.

-Enemies only move and attack in response to the player's actions; i.e., when the player takes a step, the enemies take a step.
-Checkpoints exist on every fifth floor; upon dying, the player is returned to those floors if they were reached.
+Enemies only move and attack in response to the player's actions.
+For example, if the player takes a step, the enemies also take a step.
+Checkpoints exist on every fifth floor.
+Upon dying, the player is returned to those floors if they were reached.
 If the hero wanders around a level for too long, the screen will flash and the monsters will respawn.
-Some floors have pits in which the character falls down one level and has to fight monsters on that level again.
-The hero may also step on an alarm and may become trapped by monsters.
-Sometimes the hero respawns in a room with no visible doors, and may need to search for a hidden exit.
+Some floors have pits in which the character falls down one level and must fight the monsters on that level again.
+The hero may also step on an alarm and can become trapped by monsters.
+The hero will sometimes respawn in a room with no visible doors, and may need to search for a hidden exit.

 Food is a vital part of the game.
 When fed, the hero slowly regenerates health.
-If unfed for extended periods of time, the hero becomes hungry and loses health.
+If unfed for an extended amount of time, the hero becomes hungry and loses health.
 Conversely, if too much food is eaten, the character dies of over-eating.
 Some items can help or hinder the digestion of the hero.

 Like many role-playing games, gold is present, though the only purpose it serves is to provide the player with a better funeral service upon death.
 The more gold collected in the game, the more detailed the hero's grave.
 More people will attend the hero's funeral based on their level when killed.